-Domain Logic Test Harnesses.
-The presence of test-harness scaffolding saves time during development.
-Developers are able to ignore the details of how the framework alters the signature of the business methods and how the security model must be initialized for testing, thereby reducing the barrier to manual test-code creation.
+4.1.3 Domain Logic Test Harnesses.

+Test-harness scaffolding is very useful during development.
+Being able to ignore the details of how the framework alters the signature of the business methods and how the security model must be initialized for testing saves a lot of time, and reduces a barrier to manual test code creation.
+Additionally, because the domain-specific tests fit within the same testing framework as the generated test cases, it guarantees that all the tests will be run together, ensuring a consistent system.

-Also, business rules are pieces of a system that often change after initial development.
-The presence of existing domain-logic test cases (written by the initial developers) encourages their maintenance in parallel with changes to business rules, increasing the chance that the entire system will be tested as it evolves.
+Business rules are another example of pieces of a system that are likely to change after initial deployment of the system.
+The presence of existing domain-logic test cases (written by the initial developers) encourages their maintenance in parallel with any changes to business rules, thereby increasing the chance that the entire system will be tested as it is being changed.